MicrosoftDocs/SupportArticles-docs/support/windows-server/active-directory/disable-knowledge-consistency-checker-automatic-generation.md

     Modified "CN=NTDS Site Settings,CN=Default-First-Site-Name,CN=Sites,CN=Configuration,DC=MYDOMAIN,DC=COM".

 > [!NOTE]
-> To re-enable KCC generation, delete the value that you entered in step 14 in this section.
+> To re-enable KCC generation, in step 7 in the section above, click on *Clear*.

-To determine if these values are set correctly, you can use Active Directory Replication Monitor (also included with the Support Tools installation) to generate a report on the site configuration.
-Included in this information is output similar to the following example:
+To determine if these values are set correctly, you can use the same steps in the section above until reach step 5 (including).

-> Site Name: Default-First-Site-Name
-\---------------------------------------
-Site Options: NTDSSETTINGS_OPT_IS_AUTO_TOPOLOGY_DISABLED   NTDSSETTINGS_OPT_IS_INTER_SITE_AUTO_TOPOLOGY_DISABLED
-Site Topology Generator: CN=NTDS Settings,CN=ESTAD-CESSNA,CN=Servers,CN=Default-First-Site-Name,CN=Sites,CN=Configuration,DC=ifr,DC=com
-Site Topology Renewal:
-Site Topology Failover:
+Inspec the value to ensure the correct values were set previously.

 > [!NOTE]
 > NTDSSETTINGS_OPT_IS_AUTO_TOPOLOGY_DISABLED means that intra-site topology management is disabled, and NTDSSETTINGS_OPT_IS_INTER_SITE_AUTO_TOPOLOGY_DISABLED means that inter-site topology management is disabled.